blitline-dev/blitline_javascript_lib/README.markdown

 Specifically, if you have a big bucket of images you want processed, you can write javascript to process them instead of implementing a ruby or nodejs or whatever language app.
 Imagine you are writing a script for someone else, and you don't know if they are Mac/PC or if they even know how to install ruby/node/whatever.
 You can write it in javascript and be sure that they will be able to execute it.

-#### Should I use this on my site instead of the Blitline gems or NPM?

-NO!
-Nein!
-Sorry...
-I didn't mean to get so excited, but no. Ideally this is for small scripting projects, not enterprise solutions.
-You are MUCH better off using Blitline on the server.
-The javascript uses polling, which sucks, for everyone involved, so lets try to keep it minimized.
-Also, the blitline_cor.js doesn't provide very robust error handling or meta-information, and you dont get back all the information you may want, that you would get via the standard Blitline postback.

 <b> Warning/Reminder! </b>Obviously too, you don't want to give clients your Blitline Application ID, because thats YOUR secret.
 If you give it to clients
 they could process stuff under your account.
 Blitline supports signed expiring tokens so you can give the clients tokens which